hyperledger/firefly/docs/reference/namespaces.md

 All namespaces must be called out in the FireFly config file in order to be valid.
 Namespaces found in the database but _not_ represented in the config file will be ignored.

+## Definitions
+In FireFly, definitions are immutable payloads that are used to define identities, datatypes, smart contract interfaces, token pools, and other constructs.
+Each type of definition in FireFly has a schema that it must adhere to.
+Some definitions also have a name and a version which must be unique within a namespace.
+In a multiparty namespace, definitions are broadcasted to other organizations.

 ## Local Definitions

 The following are all "definition" types in FireFly: